DaveParillo/cisc192-reader/_sources/chapter5/local_variables.rst

 In the diagram, it happens to be 3.
 The next time through the loop it will be 4.

-It is often a good idea to use different variable names in different functions, to avoid confusion, but there are good reasons to reuse names.
+It may be a good idea to use different variable names in different functions, to avoid confusion, but there are good reasons to reuse names.
 For example, it is common to use the names ``i``, ``j`` and ``k`` as loop variables.
 If you avoid using them in one function just because